-3.5 Some Pitfalls to Avoid in Decision-Making and Feedback
+3.6 Some Pitfalls to Avoid in Decision-Making and Feedback

 What follows is a common set of mistakes that judges may make in determining results and giving feedback.
-We emphasise that many of the examples we give on such pitfalls aren't in and of themselves 'bad feedback' if followed with further elaboration.
+Many of the examples we give on such pitfalls aren't in and of themselves 'bad feedback' if followed with further elaboration.
 However, such statements are in and of themselves insufficient.